Ordu: Name

-Kotyora, the original name of the city is a legacy of indigenous Colchians.
-The name is allegedly composed of an old Laz word for pottery ('Koto', similar to Mingrelian 'Koto', Georgian 'Kotani' and Laz 'Katana') and a common Kartvelian suffix indicating belonging ('Uri').
+Özhan Öztürk wrote that the name is allegedly composed of an old Laz language word for pottery ('Koto', similar to Mingrelian 'Koto', Georgian 'Kotani' and Laz 'Katana') and a common Kartvelian suffix indicating belonging ('Uri').
 In Zan (aka Colchian) Kotyora means a place where pottery is made.
 This point is supported with several other Kartvelian place names existing in the region as well as the region itself historically being known as Djanik (Djani being another name for Laz).

+Ancient Greek and Roman sources called the city Cotyora or Kotyora or Cotyorum (Κοτύωρα).

 The contemporary name of Ordu meaning 'army camp' in Ottoman Turkish was adopted during the Ottoman Empire because of an army outpost being located near the present day city.

 History

 In the 8th century BC, Cotyora (Κοτύωρα) was founded by the Miletians as one of a string of colonies along the Black Sea coast.
-The Diodorus Siculus write that it was a colony of the Sinopians.

-Xenophon's Anabasis relates that the Ten Thousand rested there for 45 days before embarking for home.
-Strabo also mentions it.
+The town lay on a bay that shared its name, having been named after the town.
+Xenophon's Anabasis states that the city was a colony of Sinop, and that the Ten Thousand rested there for 45 days before embarking for home.
+Xenophon also mentioned that when the Ten Thousand reached Cotyora, ambassadors arrived from Sinope, expressing their fears.
+They explained that not only did the city belong to them, but the entire area as well.
+The ambassadors were worried that the army might lay waste to the area and thus talked with the soldiers.
+Diodorus Siculus also wrote that it was a colony founded by the Sinopians.
+Strabo writes that Cotyora sent people το establish the colony of Pharnacia, but his words do not rule out the possibility that other towns also contributed.
 Under Pharnaces I of Pontus, Cotyora was united in a synoikismos with Cerasus.
 Arrian, in the Periplus of the Euxine Sea (131 CE), describes it as a village "and not a large one."
-Suda mentioned that it was also called Cytora (Κύτωρα).
+Ptolemy, in his Geography, referred to it as Kyteoron or Cyteoron (Κυτέωρον), a corruption of the original name, and noted that it was located within the region of Polemonian Pontos, one of the administrative subdivisions of Pontus during the Roman period.
+Stephanus of Byzantium referred to the town as Cotyora.
+Suda write that it was also called Cytora or Kytora (Κύτωρα).

 The area came under the control of the Danishmends, then the Seljuk Turks in 1214 and 1228, and the Hacıemiroğulları Beylik in 1346.
-Afterwards, it passed to the dominion of the Ottomans in 1461 along with the Empire of Trabzon.
+Afterwards, it passed to the dominion of the Ottomans in 1461 along with the Empire of Trebizond.

 The modern city was founded by the Ottomans as Bayramlı near Eskipazar as a military outpost 5 km west of Ordu.

 In 1869, the city's name was changed to Ordu and it was united with the districts of Bolaman, Perşembe, Ulubey, Hansamana (Gölköy), and Aybastı.
 At the turn of the 20th century, the city was more than half Christian (Greek and Armenian), and was known for its Greek schools.

-On the 4th of April 1921, Ordu province was created by separating from Trebizond Vilayet.
+On 4 April 1921, Ordu province was created by separating from Trebizond Vilayet.